1202kbs/Robustness-and-Interpretability/README.md

 **Section Summary**

+We established a formal framework for evaluating the quantitative interpretability of a given attribution method based on Remove and Retrain (ROAR) and Keep and Retrain (KAR).
+We then obsered the effect of adversarial training on the quantitative interpretability of two attribution methods Gradient and Gradient * Input.

 **Experiment Procedure**

 1. Notebook [3.2](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.2%20CIFAR-10%20Training.ipynb) was used to train the network under various adversarial attack settings.

 2. Notebook [3.4](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.4%20CIFAR-10%20ROAR%20KAR.ipynb) was used to run ROAR and KAR for neural networks trained under various adversarial attack settings.

 3. Notebook [3.5](https://github.com/1202kbs/Robustness-and-Interpretability/blob/master/3.5%20CIFAR-10%20Result%20Analysis.ipynb) was used to analyze the relation between the strength of adversary used during training and the interpretability of gradient.

+**Results**

 We observed that adversarial training generally enhances the interpretability of attributions.

-**Results**
+This result is signiﬁcant because it shows adversarial training indeed causes the gradient to better reﬂect the internal representation of the DNN.
+It implies that training with an appropriate “interpretability regularizer” may be enough to produce DNNs that can be interpreted with simple attribution methods such as gradient or Gradient * Input.

 ROAR                                                                                                     |  KAR
 :-------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------: